oracle-quickstart/oci-openshift/custom_manifests/README.md

 **04-cluster-network.yml** | Cluster resource that configures the default Network's internalMasqueradeSubnet to 169.254.64.0/18 to avoid collisions with iSCSI boot volumes. |Required when using Bare Metal instances with OpenShift versions >= 4.17
 **05-oci-eval-user-data.yml** | MachineConfig that evaluates and runs userdata scripts stored in the metadata of instances. | Required when using Bare Metal instances

-Previously, the `oci_ccm_config` output from the OCI Resource Manager Stack (RMS) job was used to replace configuration values in `manifests/01-oci-ccm.yml` and `manifests/01-oci-csi.yml`, and then all required manifests were uploaded individually during cluster creation.
-This workflow is still valid, but the configuration values to be replaced are now located in [manifests/01-oci-driver-configs.yml](./manifests/01-oci-driver-configs.yml).

 ## Dynamic Condensed Manifest Output
 Most of our terraform-stacks have an output called `dynamic_custom_manifest`.
 This output contains all required manifests, concatenated and pre-formatted with the configuration values for CCM and CSI.
 This output can be copied and used to create a single manifest file which can then be uploaded during the cluster installation process.